2012 Romanian constitutional crisis: 1 September

 Over 300 people gathered in front of Sector 2 City Hall booed President Traian Băsescu, when he arrived in arm with his daughter.
 People did care about this special moment in the life of Elena and shouted "Resignation!" or "Down with Băsescu!".
-Neither bridegroom's family arrival was not without incidents.
-Also to these people have yelled "Thieves!" and booed them.
-Some of the people gathered in front of Sector 2 City Hall have applauded him, the President, but after civil wedding.
+People yelled "Thieves!" and booed them and some of them gathered in front of Sector 2 City Hall and applauded him, the President, but after civil wedding.

 Some of the people who booed Băsescu's arrival say they are among those who protested against the president both at the university and at the Cotroceni Palace.

 Before the arrival of family Băsescu at Sector 2 City Hall, between protesters and a few sympathizers of the president a conflict broke out.
 The groups first had an exchange of words, whereupon two old men began to jostle.
 The conflict was interrupted after intervention of local police.
 Around 4:00 p.m., gendarmes mounted fences at the church of Saint Spiridon, where took place the religious wedding of Elena Băsescu, to avoid more civil conflicts.